Israeli mafia: Israeli Arab organized crime

 Israeli-Arab organized crime groups were formed in Israel.
 Some Arab-majority cities and towns are home to local crime families.
 Clans like Tayibe based Abdel-Kader family are involved in extortion, drug and weapon trafficking, fraud as well as money laundering, often in cooperation with their Jewish counterparts.
 One Arab crime family, the Jarushi family from Ramla, is one of the most powerful crime families in Israel.
-The Qarajah crime family, also originating from Ramla, used to have a long time blood feud with the Jarushis, resulting in the death of 24 people in the 1990.
+The Qarajah crime family, also originating from Ramla, used to have a long time blood feud with the Jarushis, resulting in the death of 24 people in the 1990s.
 The feud ended when the Qarajahs were forced by the government to have a cease fire agreement whereby they will leave Ramla to settle in any other Arab settlement.
 After no other settlement agreed to house them, the government eventually settled them in the Jewish town Harish.
 The Abu Latifs, a Druze family from Rameh, which operates mainly in the north, is one of main three Arab crime organizations in Israel.

 Another example was the criminal gang around Moussa Aliyan in New York City whose main business was the importation of heroin.

-Russian mafia
+Russian mafia and Ukrainian mafia

-The Russian mafia in Israel began with the mass immigration of Soviet Russian Jews to Israel in 1989.
-Jewish Russian crime bosses such as Semion Mogilevich acquired Israeli citizenship and laundered money through Israel.
+The Russian mafia and Ukrainian mafia in Israel began with the mass immigration of Soviet, Russian Jews and Ukrainian Jews to Israel in 1989.
+Jewish Russian and Jewish Ukrainian crime bosses such as Semion Mogilevich acquired Israeli citizenship and laundered money through Israel.

-The Russian mafia saw Israel as an ideal place to launder money, as Israel's banking system was designed to encourage aliyah, the immigration of Jews, and the accompanying capital.
+The Russian mafia and Ukrainian mafia saw Israel as an ideal place to launder money, as Israel's banking system was designed to encourage aliyah, the immigration of Jews, and the accompanying capital.
 Following the trend of global financial deregulation, Israel had also implemented legislation aimed at easing the movement of capital.
 Combined with the lack of anti-money laundering legislation, Russian organised crime found it an easy place to transfer ill-gotten gains.
 In 2005, police estimated that Russian organised crime had laundered between $5 and 10 billion in the fifteen years since the end of the Soviet Union.
 Non-Jewish criminals such as Sergei Mikhailov sought to get Israeli passports, using fake Jewish documentation.

 Russian and Ukrainian Jewish criminals have also been able to set up networks in the United States, following the large migration of Russian Jews to New York City and Miami, but also in European cities such as Berlin and Antwerp.
 Russian-Jewish mobsters include Marat Balagula, Evsei Agron and their respective criminal gangs in the United States.
 Soviet-Jewish criminal groups in the United States are involved in racketeering, prostitution, drug trafficking, extortion, and gasoline tax fraud as well as murder.